 How To Paint Laminate Furniture

-For you video learners, here a quick tutorial.
+For you video learners, here is a quick tutorial.
+WATCH THIS!

 Using A Bonding Primer

 Here’s how you do it!
 After the usual cleaning with the White Lightning, paint two coats of the SLICK STICK over the laminate surface.
 Allow 2-3 hours between coats to ensure it’s fully dried.
 Painting over the first coat before that time is not a good idea.
-You want to make sure that all the water has evaporated and even the water you can’t see or feel on the surface.
+You want to ensure that all the water has evaporated, even the water you can’t see or feel on the surface.

 Allow Time To Dry

-Allow the painted surfaces to dry another 24 hours.
-Next, you will want to do a “scratch test”.
+Allow the painted surfaces to dry for another 24 hours.
+Next, you will want to do a “scratch test.”
 This is where I use my fingernail or another object and scratch across the surface.
 This will give you the assurance you need to proceed with your painted furniture makeover.
 The only reason that the finish could fail is if you don’t clean it well before.
 All the more reason for using White Lighting to clean the surface first.
 This is how to paint laminate furniture the right way.
+Now, find your favorite color of chalk paint and get to painting!